saltstack/salt/doc/topics/tests/index.rst

 You can see the current list of test suite images on our `docker repository`__.

-If you with to provide your own `docker`_ container, you can submit pull requests against our `docker salt test containers`__ repository.
+If you wish to provide your own `docker`_ container, you can submit pull requests against our `docker salt test containers`__ repository.

 .. _docker: http://www.docker.io/